 Delving into these questions, especially during this time of the Omer period of Journeying, might be the most meaningful soul-work you have ever done.

-Central Metaphor of This Season
+The Central Metaphor

 The following verse from Psalm 118 lays out the map of the territory and launches our exploration.
 The word for "Egypt" in Hebrew is "mitzrayim" which literally means "a narrow or constricted place."